DwangoMediaVillage/pqkmeans/README.md

 ```

 ## Note
 - This repository contains the re-implemented version of the PQk-means with the Python interface.
-There can be the difference between this repo and the pure c++ implementation used in the paper.
+There can be the difference between this repository and the pure c++ implementation used in the paper.

 ## Authors